THE POSTAL HISTORY OF ICAO

 Led by the United Nations Environment Programme (UNEP) and held annually on 5 June since 1973, the World Environment Day is the largest global platform for environmental public outreach and is celebrated by millions of people across the world.
 The theme of that year was Ecosystem Restoration.
 Hosted by Pakistan, the 2021 official event cast a spotlight on how humanity has been exploiting the planet's ecosystems and called for a concerted global effort to repair the damage that has been done.

 Same as above with the two cancellations on the one cover.
-The covers were designed by Abu Obaidah Ayyaz Chaudhari and the two postmarks by Ehtasham Ahmad from the Pakistan Study Circle for Philately.
+The covers were designed by Abu Obaidah Ayyaz Chaudhary and the two postmarks by Ehtasham Ahmad from the Pakistan Study Circle for Philately.

 The stamp of this cover was issued on 10 January 1980 to mark the 25th anniversary of Pakistan International Airlines (PIA).
 Boeing B-747 and Duglas DC-3 of Pakistan International Airlines.